Yamoksh/fullstack/README.md

 ### BOOTSRAP
 ### Browser localStorage

-## Try it :- Just by hitthing this link in your browser
+## Try it :- Just by hitting this link in your browser
 #### https://yamoksh.github.io/tic-tac-toe/